Welcome to SpitfireSpares.com airframe section

 Click Here to View on Our Radio Page

-This is a Spitfire areal mast.
+This is a Spitfire aerial mast.
 Strangely these are made from steel with a wooden insert.
-Complete with its wooden insert in excellent serviceable condition
+Complete with its wooden insert in excellent serviceable condition.

 P47 Elevator (pg 3 relic nos 36)